charanvutkoori06/charanvutkoori06/README.md

 ### ⚡ Electrical Engineer · ✍️ Technical Writer · 🎮 Gamer · 🎬 Creator · 🧪 Tester

-I'm a B.Tech graduate in **Electrical & Electronics Engineering**, and I work with an almost unreasonable amount of stuff.
+I'm a B.Tech graduate in **Electrical & Electronics Engineering**, and I work with an almost unreasonable amount of stuff

-One day, I'm an electrical engineer — making schematics, fighting with circuits, turning **2D drawings into 3D CAD models**, and trying to convince simulations to behave.
+I'm an electrical engineer — making schematics, fighting with circuits, turning **2D drawings into 3D CAD models**, and trying to convince simulations to behave.

 The next day, I'm a **technical writer** — turning complicated things into documentation people can actually understand.